Arjun-Mota/arjun-mota.github.io/tabs/about.md

 ### Bottom Links and Panels

-I would also suggest you to explore all tags by clicking on see all tags link on the top right  trending tags panel.
+If you are viewing this website on a desktop, I would also suggest you to explore all tags by clicking on see all tags link on the top right  trending tags panel.<br/>
 You can also search articles from top right corner's search box.
 At the bottom of left menu are theme toggle for dark/light theme of the website and rest are my github, linkedin, hackerrank profiles, email id and rss link.

 ### Purpose